-SQL Server Always On Availability Groups: The Senior DBA’s Field Guide (US$4995)
+SQL Server Always On Availability Groups: The Senior DBA’s Field Guide

 You need to deploy or manage a SQL Server Always On Availability Group but do not have a clue about where to start.
 The Microsoft documentation isn’t helping and you are wasting a lot of time figuring things out on your own.
 What’s worse is that unexpected Always On Availability Group outages are taking over your personal life, causing too much stress and anxiety.
 And you’re worried that the next outage could cost the company loss of revenue and, potentially, your job.

-In this live class, attendees will learn:
+In this live 4-week hybrid consulting and coaching program, attendees will learn:

 - The simple and easy way to understand Windows Server Failover Clustering (WSFC) – the underlying platform that makes SQL Server Always On Availability Group possible – from the external dependencies like Active Directory and DNS to quorum and cluster configuration